Classical and Semiclassical Stability of Emergent Universes in Jordan-Brans-Dicke Theory: Hamiltonian formalism for a Jordan-Brans-Dicke Theory

-${\cal R}$ is the Ricci scalar curvature, $\Phi$ is the JBD field, $\omega$ is the JBD parameter, $V(\Phi)$ is the potential associated to the JBD field, $\Psi$ is the standard inflaton field and $U(\Psi)$ its effective potential.
+${\cal R}$ is the Ricci scalar curvature, $\Phi$ is the JBD field, $\omega$ is the JBD parameter, $V(\Phi)$ is the potential associated to the JBD field, $\psi$ is the inflaton field and $W(\psi)$ its effective potential.

-We use the minisuperspace approximation, which is appropriated for our model, where the universe is homogeneous, isotropic and closed during the ES regimen (Ref.~\cite{Vilenkin:1987kf}).
-By considering a minisuperspace approach, the metric is given by the following expression
+We use the minisuperspace approximation \cite{Vilenkin:1987kf}, which is appropriate for our model, where we are going to consider that the universe is homogeneous, isotropic and closed during the ES regime, see \cite{delCampo:2007mp, delCampo:2009kp}.
+Then, the metric is given by the following expression